zgbjgg/legolas/README.md

-# Legolas
+# Legolas >>>--->

-Legolas is a process message interceptor for debug purposes, under the hood it uses `dbg` to trace calls over a single process.
+Legolas is a process message interceptor for debugging purposes, under the hood it uses `dbg` to trace calls over a single process.
 All received messages to the process are intercepted and sent to the designed collectors processes.